Bed Size and Sleep Quality: Maximize Restful Sleep

 Common Myths About Bed Size and Sleep

 • Myth 1: “A bigger bed is always better.”
-Not always!
-Balance bed size with room space to keep things comfortable.
+It depends on room size and layout—comfort needs balance.

 FAQ